-Papers submitted to Jurnal Diskursus Islam will be screened for plagiarism using Turnitin tools.
-Jurnal Diskursus Islam will immediately reject articles leading to plagiarism or self-plagiarism.
+Papers submitted to Biogenesis: Jurnal llmiah Biologi will be screened for plagiarism using Turnitin tools.
+Biogenesis: Jurnal llmiah Biologi will immediately reject articles leading to plagiarism or self-plagiarism.

 Before submitting articles to reviewers, those are first checked for similarity/plagiarism tool, by a member of the editorial team.
-The papers submitted to Jurnal Diskursus Islam must have a similarity level of less than 17%.
+The papers submitted to Biogenesis: Jurnal llmiah Biologi must have a similarity level of less than 15%.